litestar-org/polyfactory/CONTRIBUTING.rst

 6. Commit your changes to git
 7. Push the changes to your fork
 8. Open a `pull request <https://docs.github.com/en/pull-requests>`_.
 Give the pull request a descriptive title indicating what it changes.
-If it has a corresponding open issue, the issue number should be included in the title as well.
-For example a pull request that fixes issue ``bug: Increased stack size making it impossible to find needle #100`` could be titled ``fix(#100): Make needles easier to find by applying fire to haystack``
+If it has a corresponding open issue.
+   For example a pull request that fixes issue ``bug: Increased stack size making it impossible to find needle`` could be titled ``fix: Make needles easier to find by applying fire to haystack``

 .. tip:: Pull requests and commits all need to follow the
     `Conventional Commit format <https://www.conventionalcommits.org>`_